TomWallaceJr/fake-bank/README.md

 SEE constants folder.

 This project also gets very indepth with tailwind properties to develop a very concise UI from a Figma file.

+I can use this repo for future tailwind use in other projects.
+Just use the same tailwindconfig.cjs index.css and styles.js in future projects and refactor to what I want.